Nicba1010/Scraping-Scripts/README.md

 ### thechive.com.py
 *Requested by /u/Broadsid3*

 No options or arguments.
 Just run the script.
-I'll add them later when I have more time
+I'll add them later when I have more time.
+All posts with no valid date format will be stored to NonParsable folder.

 ## Donate
 If you like my work and want to donate here's the button! :)